Abd-Shah/Uni-swipe/README.md

 🎓 **UniSwipe** is a Tinder-style university discovery platform that helps students explore and compare universities in a more interactive way.

-The idea behind the project was to simplify the university search process by allowing users to swipe through universities, save the ones they like, apply filters, and compare options using a recommendation engine.

 The platform includes:

 * Swipe-based university browsing